rdpahalavan/BERTSimilar/README.md

 ## Useful Attributes

-These attributes can be used to get values or modify default values, and can be used after the `load_dataset` method.
+These attributes can be used to get values or modify default values and can be used after the `load_dataset` method.
 For example, to get the maximum n-gram supported
 ```python
 >>> similar = SimilarWords().load_dataset(dataset_path='Book_1.docx')